-- Responding to all inquiries about the Open Award Center. - Registering and onboarding participants. - Checking in regularly to ensure that participants remain engaged and progress through their Award journeys. - Serving as a mentor to participants. - Ensuring that all Award requirements are met and approving Awards.
+- Responding to all inquiries about the Award. - Registering and onboarding participants. - Checking in regularly to ensure that participants remain engaged and progress through their Award journeys. - Serving as a mentor to participants. - Ensuring that all Award requirements are met and approving Awards.

 Award Leaders are your main point of contact for all questions and concerns.
-It is your responsibility to stay in touch, attend all scheduled calls and meetings, and demonstrate professional communication etiquette.
-Per the Communications Policy signed by participants when registering for the Award, participants and Award Leaders agree to respond to one another within 72 hours.
-All scheduled phone and video calls are considered mandatory, and if a participant is no longer able to attend, they must notify their Award Leader promptly.
+It is your responsibility to stay in touch, attend all scheduled meetings, and demonstrate professional communication etiquette.